Most Recently Amended by the Board of Elementary and Secondary Education: June 27, 2023

 Teacher of Record: One or more teachers who are assigned primary responsibility for a student's learning in a subject, grade or course.

-Temporary License: An educator license issued to a person who holds a valid license or certificate of a type comparable to at least an Initial license in Massachusetts from another state or jurisdiction, and who has been employed under such license for a minimum of three years and has met the requirements set forth in 603 CMR 7.04 (2) (d).
-It is valid for one year and is nonrenewable.
+Temporary License: An educator license issued to a person who holds a bachelor's degree and valid license or certificate from another state or jurisdiction, and who has been employed under such license for a minimum of three years and has met the requirements set forth in 603 CMR 7.04 (2) (d).
+It is valid for one year of employment and is nonrenewable.
 Service under a Temporary license shall be counted as service in acquiring professional teacher status, contingent upon the educator passing the applicable licensure tests.

 Transition Services: This term shall have the meaning given it in federal law at 20 USC 1401(34).